The Norwegian Electronic Health Library – information in English

 Some resources requires log in

-In addition healthcare professionals and students can log in to get free access to bibliographic databases such as MEDLINE and PyscINFO, the drug database BNF for Children, and around 2,500 full-text journals.
+In addition healthcare professionals and students can log in to get free access to bibliographic databases such as CINAHL, MEDLINE and PyscINFO, the drug database BNF for Children, and some 2,500 full-text journals.

 Wide selection of content